isecurefi/wscli-php/README.md

 certificates (exported certificates are encrypted for the selected PGP key).

-> *NOTE: The `wscli` itself is distributed as PHAR file.
-PHP was selected
-> as the first programming language to write beefed up SDK and command
-> line client as most of our clients use PHP on their backends.
-Other
-> languages are also supported on request (C#, Javascript, Python, ..).*

 ### Install wscli tool

 You can install `wscli` with the following commands.
 The tool is a